-b. 臺灣日日新報 Taiwan Nichinichi Shimpo and 臺灣時報 Taiwan Jiho, two expensive news archive databases, were acquired with the grant from Taiwan Ministry of Education and were used by UCI's Taiwan studies expert Professor Bert Scruggs in this book.
+b.
+Nichinichi Shimpo and Taiwan Jiho, two expensive news archive databases, were acquired with the grant from Taiwan Ministry of Education and were used by UCI's Taiwan studies expert Professor Bert Scruggs in this book.

-Scruggs, Bert M. Translingual Narration: Colonial and Postcolonial Taiwanese Fiction and Film.
+Bert M. Scruggs.
+Translingual Narration: Colonial and Postcolonial Taiwanese Fiction and Film.
 Hawai'i: University of Hawai'i Press.
 2015.